The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: -invariant elementary systems

-where the complex vector field $Y$ on its left hand side\footnote{It might be worth noting that the vector field $Y$ is orthogonal to $X$, introduced in subsection \ref{sub-3.2.2}, with respect to the metric (\ref{eq:A.1.4}) on ${\cal S}$.
-Also, it has vanishing Lie bracket with $X$, and hence, in particular, the functions $v$ and $u$ defined below and satisfying $X(u)=1$, $X(v)=0$, $Y(u)=0$ and $Y(v)=1$ form a local complex coordinate system adapted to the vector fields $Y$ and $X$ on the complexified ${\cal S}$.} is defined by
+It might be worth noting that the vector field $Y$ is orthogonal to $X$, introduced in subsection \ref{sub-3.2.2}, with respect to the metric (\ref{eq:A.1.4}) on ${\cal S}$.
+Also, it has vanishing Lie bracket with $X$, and hence, in particular, the functions $v$ and $u$ defined below and satisfying $X(u)=1$, $X(v)=0$, $Y(u)=0$ and $Y(v)=1$ form a local complex coordinate system adapted to the vector fields $Y$ and $X$ on the complexified ${\cal S}$.

 We solve (\ref{eq:3.3.14}) by rewriting the terms on the right in the form of derivatives in the direction $Y$.
+Since